marccolburn/clab_homelab_tools/implementation-plan.md

 ## Overview
 This document outlines the implementation plan for four main enhancements to the clab-tools project:

-1. **Non-interactive mode for all commands** - Add support for scripting by avoiding prompts
+1. **Non-interactive mode for all commands** - Add support for scripting by avoiding prompts ✅ COMPLETED
-2. **New start/stop commands** - Simplified commands for starting/stopping containerlab topologies
+2. **New start/stop commands** - Simplified commands for starting/stopping containerlab topologies ✅ COMPLETED
-3. **Node file upload capability** - Upload files directly to containerlab nodes using management IPs
+3. **Node file upload capability** - Upload files directly to containerlab nodes using management IPs ✅ COMPLETED
-4. **Bootstrap/teardown commands** - Automate complete lab setup and cleanup workflows
+4. **Bootstrap/teardown commands** - Automate complete lab setup and cleanup workflows ✅ COMPLETED

+## Current Status
+All main features have been implemented and committed.
+Remaining tasks:
+- Update documentation in docs/ directory (IN PROGRESS)
+- Add comprehensive tests for new features (PENDING)
+- Run full test suite (PENDING)

 ## Task 1: Non-interactive Mode for All Commands